conery/dexter/docs/index.md

 # Welcome to Dexter

-Dexter (Double Entry Expense Tracker) is a collection of command line applications for managing personal finances.
+Dexter (Double-Entry Expense Tracker) is a collection of command line applications for managing personal finances.

 Its main features are:

 * the use double-entry bookkeeping to categorize expenses

-* a workflow that focusses on efficiency, with extensive use of command completion, edit operations triggered by single keystrokes, and predicting fields based on previous records
+* a workflow that focusses on efficiency, with extensive use of command completion, edit operations triggered by single keystrokes, and automatic fills based on patterns and previous records

 * a new budget model that allows for zero-based budgeting entirely within the double-entry bookeeeping framework, without requiring virtual transactions or other extensions